• Home

 • Reaction is cumulative and can take years to be seen

-• Example – lung disease from breathing refractory fibers, neurologic disorders from lead exposure
+• Example – lung disease from breathing refractory fibers, neurological disorders from lead exposure

 Possible routes of exposure: